jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 Customer support is a Chain of Responsibility starting front-line representatives and proceeding through managers.
 The front-line representatives have enough authority for most issues, but they may not have enough authority for more the challenging ones.
-Front-line representatives can handle most requests leaving the more challenging requests to the diminishing number of managers through the management chain who have more authority for the more challenging issues.
+Front-line representatives can handle most requests, leaving the more challenging requests to the diminishing number of managers through the management chain who have more authority for the more challenging issues.

 ## The Judicial System
 <img src="https://c.pxhere.com/photos/25/a4/justice_statue_lady_justice_greek_mythology_roman_goddess_god's_law_goddess_of_the_law_oh_titi_youth-1186582.jpg!d" alt="Justice statue" title="Image Source: https://pxhere.com/en/photo/118658" width = "30%" align="right" style="padding-right: 20px;">